Notes on the Geography of The United Kingdom: Wigan

 The old canal house becomes a tourist attraction.

-Here's housing about as close to the grim boarding house which Orwell describes so painstakingly, right down to the host handing his lodgers a piece of bread held between unspeakably dirty fingers.
+Here's housing close to the grim boarding house which Orwell describes so painstakingly, right down to the host handing his lodgers a piece of bread held between unspeakably dirty fingers.

 The High Street, not in bad shape.